xitu/gold-miner/TODO/seamless-ways-to-upgrade-angular-1-x-to-angular-2.md

 Just as we saw in this guide, you can just use Angular 2 from scratch, write Angular 1 in Angular 2 form or gradually leverage ngUpgrade to upgrade your existing.

-## Scotchmas Giveaway Day 7 and 8

-Enter for your chance to win a [Misfit Flash](http://misfit.com/products/flash) and a $50 Starbucks Gift Card.